ScreenKiteScreenKite|Guide

 Auto Zoom is a signature ScreenKite feature that automatically detects cursor activity in your recording and generates smooth zoom animations to keep the viewer's attention focused on the action.

-After capture, ScreenKite processes your recording and generates zoom effect clips on the timeline automatically.
+After capture, ScreenKite processes your recording and generates zoom effect clips on the Zoom & Pan track in the timeline automatically.

 How It Works